 How to prevent Mac glitches?

 Your MacBook volume being low is just one of a number of problems that can affect your Mac.
 There are lots of others, almost all software-related.
 To minimize these kinds of problems, it’s a good idea to regularly maintain your Mac, just as you would maintain a car.
-By regularly running macOS maintenance scripts, freeing up RAM, reindexing Spotlight, and repairing disk permissions, you will help make sure your Mac runs more smoothly for longer.
+By regularly reindexing Spotlight, repairing disk permissions, and managing login items and background items, you will help make sure your Mac runs more smoothly for longer.
 Carrying out all these tasks on your own is time-consuming and laborious.
 And some require specialist knowledge like the correct Terminal commands to use.

-Fortunately, you don’t have to do it on your own — the Maintenance module in CleanMyMac X can run all those tasks and more, such as flushing DNS cache to help solve internet problems and freeing up purgeable disk space.
+Fortunately, you don’t have to do it on your own — the Performance tool in CleanMyMac can run those tasks and more, such as flushing DNS cache to help solve internet problems and speeding up Mail app.
 All you have to do is choose which tasks you want to run and click one button.
-You can download CleanMyMac X for free here, so why not give it a try?
+You can download CleanMyMac for free here, so why not give it a try?

 How to fix it when your MacBook volume is too low